ncahill89/wsp/README.md

  - If using __main_catchment.R__ then results will be saved to catchment specific output folders.

  - Each catchment will have a folder containing subfolders with the reconstruction results for each of the climate indices.
 In each sub folder you will see a plot of the results and a .csv file.
-The .csv file contains
+The .csv file contains:

   1. Year
   2. climate_variable_recon – this is the estimate for the reconstruction